Museum of Texas Tech University: Accreditation and certification

 The Museum of Texas Tech University was first accredited by the American Alliance of Museums (AAM) in 1990.
 In 1998, it received continuing accreditation.
-The AAM accreditation was renewed again in 2008 and is effective for ten years.
+AAM accreditation was renewed again in 2008 and 2020 and is effective for ten years.
 Only 774 of the nation's 17,000 museums are AAM accredited and, of those, only 108 are university or college facilities.

 In May 2008, the Texas Historical Commission gave the museum exemplary certification through the Curatorial Facility Certification Program.
 The museum is the first to have no deficiencies and no disabling factors during its evaluation prior to certification.